Nowcasting vs Forecasting

 The Impact of the Digital Economy on Gen Z Mindset

-We often talk about how technology is changing industries, but we don’t talk enough about how it is changing the way young people think about work, money, and success.
+We often talk about how technology is changing industries, but we don’t speak enough about how it is changing the way young people think about work, money, and success.
 For Gen Z, the digital economy is not just an opportunity.
 It is the main stage.
 Platforms like YouTube, Twitch, Patreon, and OnlyFans have created entirely […]

 Read more.